-Because our long-term success depends, in part, on our ability to expand the sales of our solutions to customers located outside of the United States of America, our business will be susceptible to risks associated with international operations.
+Because our long-term success depends, in part, on our ability to expand the sales of our solutions to customers located outside of the U.S., our business will be susceptible to risks associated with international operations.

 We have limited experience operating in foreign jurisdictions.
-Customers in countries outside of North America accounted for 6%, 6%, and 3% of our revenues for 2016, 2015, and 2014, respectively.
+Customers in countries outside of North America accounted for 6.0% of our revenues for each of the years ended December 31, 2017, 2016 and 2015, respectively.
 In 2014, we purchased substantially all of the assets of Leadtec, a privately-held provider of cloud-based integration solutions in Australia and New Zealand and in 2016, we acquired all the shares of Toolbox Solutions, Inc., a privately-held provider of cloud-based analytic solutions, which is based in Canada.
 We also undertake software development activities in the Ukraine.
 Our inexperience in operating our business outside of North America increases the risk that our current and any future international expansion efforts will not be successful.
-Conducting international operations subjects us to new risks that, generally, we have not faced in the United States of America, including:
+Conducting international operations subjects us to new risks that, generally, we have not faced in the U.S., including:

-- fluctuations in currency exchange rates; - unexpected changes in foreign regulatory requirements;

-- longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - difficulties in managing and staffing international operations; - differing technology standards; - potentially adverse tax consequences, including the complexities of foreign value added tax systems and restrictions on the repatriation of earnings; - · localization of our solutions, including translation into foreign languages and associated expenses; - the burdens of complying with a wide variety of foreign laws and different legal standards, including laws and regulations related to privacy; - · increased financial accounting and reporting burdens and complexities; - political, social and economic instability abroad (including the current hostilities in Ukraine), terrorist attacks and security concerns in general; - greater potential for corruption and bribery; and - reduced or varied protection for intellectual property rights in some countries.
+- fluctuations in currency exchange rates; - unexpected changes in foreign regulatory requirements; - longer accounts receivable payment cycles and difficulties in collecting accounts receivable; - difficulties in managing and staffing international operations; - differing technology standards; - potentially adverse tax consequences, including the complexities of foreign value added tax systems and restrictions on the repatriation of earnings; - localization of our solutions, including translation into foreign languages and associated expenses; - the burdens of complying with a wide variety of foreign laws and different legal standards, including laws and regulations related to privacy; - increased financial accounting and reporting burdens and complexities; - political, social and economic instability abroad, terrorist attacks and security concerns in general; - greater potential for corruption and bribery; and - reduced or varied protection for intellectual property rights in some countries.